 ...These shall be the exits of the city: On the north side, which is to be four thousand five hundred rods by measure, three gates, the gate of Reuben, the gate of Judah, and the gate of Levi, the gates of the city being named after the tribes of Israel.
 On the east side, which is to be four thousand five hundred cubits, three gates, the gate of Joseph, the gate of Benjamin, and the gate of Dan.
 On the south side, which is to be four thousand five hundred rods by measure, three gates, the gate of Simeon, the gate of Issachar, and the gate of Zebulun.
 On the west side, which is to be four thousand five hundred rods, three gates, the gate of Gad, the gate of Asher, and the gate of Naphtali.
 The circumference of the city shall be eighteen thousand rods.
 And the name of the city henceforth shall be, "The LORD is there---(Yahweh-shammah)."
 (Ezekiel 48:30-35

 The city's circumference---18,000 rods---204,750 feet is equivalent to a respectable square about nine miles on a side.
 (The present Old City of Jerusalem measures less than one mile on a side).
-The configuration of the tribes is not the same as that ordained for the tabernacle of Moses in the wilderness which is diagrammed below:

 In his earliest epistle, a letter to the church in Galatia, the Apostle Paul resorts to an unusual approach not common elsewhere in the Bible.
 He teaches by means of an allegory.
 In a strange and enigmatic way he speaks of two Jerusalems---one Below, the other Above: